Trail Safety and Courtesy for Hikers, Runners, Joggers, Walkers, and other Pedestrians

 - Own the trail.
 While using the trails, project alertness, confidence, and determination.
 Your shoulders are back, you are aware of your surroundings, and you have somewhere to go.

 - Go with a buddy.
 Use the trails with a friend.
 Two or more trail users can assist each other in the event of accident or injury, and one can always seek help.

 - The day is your friend.
 It's better to avoid dusk and darkness.

 - Use all your senses.
 Listen for suspicious noises.
 Don't wear headphones; they impair your ability to hear someone approaching you from behind.
 If you sense that an area may be unsafe for you, leave.

 - Take what you need.
 Carry personal identification.
-If you use a medication frequently, such as for diabetes or angina, take it and instructions for use with you.
+If you use a medication frequently, such as for asthma, diabetes, or angina, take it and instructions for use with you.

 - Leave valuables at home.
 Don't make yourself an obvious target.
 If you must leave valuables in your vehicle while you are on the trails, hide them well before you arrive at the parking area; auto burglaries are all too common.

 - Call for help.
 If you need assistance or encounter someone else needing assistance, call 911 (call 510.881.1121 from a cell phone).
 Many District employees and volunteers can also request assistance for you.

 - Have someone waiting.
 Let someone else know where on District trails or parklands you will be going and when you will return, and instruct him or her to call 911 (call 510.881.1121 from a cell phone) if you do not return as planned.
 If you do nothing else, leave a note stating where you're going.

 - Be easy to find.
 Use marked, authorized trails only.